User Guide

 -

-must start with βAβ, followed by 7 digits and a capital letter. - A maximum of 10 students can exist in your student list at any point in time.
+m/MATRIC_NUMmust start with βAβ, followed by 7 digits and a capital letter. - A maximum of 10 students can exist in your student list at any point in time.
 You will not be allowed to add more students after reaching the limit of 10 students.

 -

-provided must not already exist in your student list.
+MATRIC_NUMprovided must not already exist in your student list.

 Examples: